 To keep your Surface performing its best, you can also update its drivers and firmware.
 Here is how:

-You can update your Surface drivers and firmware by visiting Microsoft Support site: Download drivers and firmware for Surface to download and manually install the latest drivers.
+You can update your Surface drivers and firmware by visiting the Microsoft Support site: Download drivers and firmware for Surface to download and manually install the latest drivers.

-If you don’t have the time, patience or skills to update your drivers manually, you can do it automatically with Driver Easy.
+If you don’t have the time, patience, or skills to update your drivers manually, you can do it automatically with Driver Easy.